 I resolved to make the drive in silence, and failed in 30 minute intervals.
 Sometimes I’d break it for a depressing song or two; sometimes for a monologue, spat out with glossolalic fervor.
 It was a hypothetical argument I was determined to win—pounding the steering wheel to underline my indignation, modulating my volume for dramatic effect.
 The weekend was supposed to be perfect.
 What happened?
-The awkward, dead-eyed dinner at the downtown sushi restaurant, the dreaded Talk that started the moment we left the building, the last-minute crashing on a friend’s couch, no questions.
+The awkward, dead-eyed dinner at the downtown sushi restaurant, the dreaded Talk that started the moment we left the building, the last-minute crashing on a friend’s couch (“no questions”).
 Now I was doing a reversal of yesterday’s drive: LA to Stanford, alone with my thoughts.
 They couldn’t sit still any longer.

 It would take five full months before that gnawing impulse left me.
 This was the period of Song 14, of going to bed furious and waking up pathetic.
 It’s a profoundly ugly thing, to allow yourself to hate someone.
 It wriggles inside you, hollows you out, like a 25-foot tapeworm in a medical drama.
 A parasitic translucence, an overgrown hunger, a secret that makes you feel dirty.
 Forgiveness, when it came, hit with the force of revelation.
 I realized it didn’t need to be conditioned on her apology.
 It could be my own apology, for the way that I’d behaved.
 Our 20 minute Skype was as awkward as you’d imagine: a clumsy introduction (how’s the roommate? how’ve you been?); me choking back the tears as I apologized for my anger; her nodding acceptance, nothing more to say.
 Hang up, let it die.

 After both conversations, I listened to the same sappy album: “The Sparrow And The Crow” by William Fitzsimmons.
 Driving up I-5 it was a source of vindication, lending nuance to my sadness, universalizing my pain.
 When I ended the Skype call, it was a tale of exorcism: This is the ugliness you harbored, this is how it left.
 Today, the album is a (mildly embarrassing) reminder of perspective.
 How colossal it felt as I waded through it; how tiny when viewed from a distance.
 At the time I thought the “good” years stood in contrast to something—the “bad” conversations, nights spent sobbing into a pillow.
 Now I see it all as goodness, wholly indivisible.
-The specific way her hands are fidgeting just before she says it; how I beat mine into the steering wheel with a desperate, hammy howl; the details I’d refine into a story of betrayal, how quickly the narrative wore thin; the frantic Google search for “breakup album” I made moments before my drive.
+The specific way her hands are fidgeting just before she says it; how I beat mine into the steering wheel with a desperate, hammy howl; the details I refine into a story of betrayal, how quickly the narrative wears thin; the frantic Google search for “breakup album” I make moments before my drive.
 How forgiveness is always received as an epiphany, no matter how mundane the anger that precedes it.
 How refreshing the cycle, how precious to live it, in a world where epiphanies are fleeting.

 No, they’ll never take the good years